-When you make an appointment, we require a deposit to secure your appointment time.
+When you make an appointment, we require a deposit to secure your appointment.
 If you make an appointment at the medical centre, we can take a deposit then and give you instructions on what you need to do for the medical.

 If you cannot come in, you can ring us to arrange a time and make an online payment.
-When the deposit is received or online payment is confirmed, an appointment will be arranged and this will be usually the next day or on your preferred date.
+When the deposit is received or online payment is confirmed, an appointment will be arranged and this will be usually be within a few days or on your preferred date.

 We apologise for any inconvenience this may cause but this policy has been introduced due to too many missed appointments.

 Should I do the full Medical and Chest X-ray Certificate or the Chest X-ray Certificate only?
 How often am I required to do this exam?